 Over the years, UF has embraced a welcoming educational environment – supporting individuals from all faiths – but its roots remain with the Churches of God, General Conference.
 Today, the University and the CGGC enjoy a strong connection through board of trustees leadership, shared learning and worship spaces and a joint religious studies program that prepares individuals for a life of ministry.

-The CGGC's seminary, Winebrenner Theological Seminary (WTS), is located directly beside the University's Winebrenner Building at the front of campus.
+The CGGC's seminary, Winebrenner Theological Seminary (WTS), is located in the University's Winebrenner Building at the front of campus.
 Students, faculty and staff from both institutions learn, grow and are inspired to find their calling through the shared campuses.
 The connection between the seminary and the University goes back to 1942 when WTS was established as a graduate school of theology for Findlay College.
 It became a separate institution in 1961, but the connection to UF has remained strong.
 WTS continues to serve the CGGC as its sole seminary as well as students from many different denominational backgrounds.
 Winebrenner offers four master's programs, a Doctor of Ministry Program and collaborates with UF to offer the Bachelor of Arts in Religious Studies Program.

 Also located directly beside the University of Findlay's campus, and just north of the seminary, is College First Church of God, which is a member of the Great Lakes Conference of CGGC.
 This vibrant church community is comprised of community members and students from the University.
 Lead Pastor Brandon Kelly with Pastors David Welker, Will Miller, and Kimberly Reese oversees Sunday morning worship offerings at the church, actively collaborating with the University to support those students striving to become strong Christian leaders.

 Through the University's own Campus Ministry Department, directed by Pastor Matt Ginter (ordained in the CGGC), UF students have a wide variety of on-campus Christian leadership and fellowship opportunities with which to get involved.
 Ranging from student-led contemporary worship services to a wide array of small groups and Bible studies, a culture of faith, spiritual growth and community building is evident at the University of Findlay.